zeiss-digital-innovation/jee-mongodb-showcase/spring-mongodb-backend/README.md

 ### Docker network

-If you run MongoDB with the provided docker configuration (see [MongoDB-Readme](../MongoDB/README.md)), the container will use a docker network `demo-campus` and MongoDB will be available under the name `mongodb` in this network.
+If you run MongoDB with the provided Docker configuration (see [MongoDB-Readme](../MongoDB/README.md)), the container will use a docker network `demo-campus` and MongoDB will be available under the name `mongodb` in this network.
 Then run the backend container in the same network.